Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 Youth MHFA Champion – One Day

 This one-day course gives you an understanding of common mental health issues and how they can affect young people.
-Knowledge and confidence to advocate for mental health awareness and skills to support positive wellbeing.
+Knowledge and confidence to advocate for mental health awareness and skills to support positive well-being.

 Further information about the Mental Health First Aid training can be found here: https://mhfaengland.org/